IftachSadeh/ANNZ/README.md

   - The cut variables, `userCuts_train` and `userCuts_valid`, are binary, in the sense that they define the conditions for an object to be accepted for training or validation.
 On the other hand, the weight variables, `userWeights_train` and `userWeights_valid`, can serve as either cuts or weights; a zero-weight is equivalent to a cut, as it effectively excludes an objects.
 Therefore it is possible to compose weight expressions which have "boolean" components (such as `(MAGERR_I > 1)`) which are numerically equivalent to `0` or `1`.
 In principle, we can therefore do everything with `userWeights_train` and `userWeights_valid`.
 However, due to performance considerations, it is recommended to use `userCuts_train` and `userCuts_valid` for well defined rejection criteria; then use the weight variables for everything else.

-  - If as part of the ascii or ROOT output an object has a weight which is zero, then the corresponding estimator for that object should not be used!

   - The plots provided following optimization or verification all take into account the respective weights of the different estimators.

 ## General comments